 Where do your residential property tax dollars go?

-Find out how were managing City finances wisely to keep the cost of municipal government low.
-Managing our tax-supported operating expenditures near or below continued population and inflation growth.
+How does The City manage its City finances to keep Calgary affordable?
+Learn how our tax-supported operating expenditures remains near or below population and inflation growth.

 Do you pay your property tax monthly?
 Learn how the TIPP instalment changes in December and July ensure you pay no more or less than your annual tax bill.